 You may have other options as well.
 If the IRA owner or plan participant died before he or she began taking required minimum distributions, you can generally elect to distribute the entire interest in the IRA or plan within five years of the owner's or participant's death.
 (In this case, you don't have to begin taking distributions the year after death.)
 If the IRA owner or plan participant died after beginning to take required minimum distributions, you may be able to spread distributions over the owner's or participant's remaining life expectancy (calculated in the year of death) if that period is longer than your own life expectancy.
-Be careful, though.
+(Be sure to first withdraw the RMD for the year of death, if not yet taken by the IRA owner/plan participant.)
 Again, however, keep in mind that an employer-sponsored retirement plan can specify the distribution method that beneficiaries must use.
 If your choices are limited by a plan, you may have the ability to transfer the plan funds to an IRA established in the deceased IRA owner's or plan participant's name--the rules that apply to inherited IRAs would apply to the transferred funds.

 You may also have additional options if you are a surviving spouse and a designated beneficiary of the IRA or plan.
 You can roll over inherited traditional IRA or plan funds into your own traditional IRA or retirement plan.
 If you're the sole beneficiary you can also leave the funds in an inherited IRA and treat it as your own IRA.
 In either case you can then name beneficiaries of your choice and defer taking distributions until the required age (usually 70½).
 You can generally also roll over ("convert") non-Roth distributions from an employer plan into a Roth IRA (you'll generally pay tax upon the "conversion" but qualified distributions from the Roth IRA will be tax free).

 If you're a nonspouse beneficiary, you generally have far fewer options.
-For example, you can't roll over a distribution from an employer retirement plan into your own IRA but you can generally directly roll the distribution over into an inherited IRA.
-Like spouse beneficiaries, you can also roll over ("convert") non-Roth distributions from an employer plan into a Roth IRA (however, you must do so in a direct rollover).
+For example, you can't roll over a distribution from an employer retirement plan into your own IRA or plan account but you can generally directly roll the distribution over into an inherited IRA (complex rules apply).
+Like spouse beneficiaries, you can also roll over ("convert") non-Roth distributions from an employer plan into an inherited Roth IRA (however, you must do so in a direct rollover).